General Secretary of the Labour Party

 The General Secretary of the Labour Party is the most senior employee of the British Labour Party, and acts as the non-voting secretary to the National Executive Committee.
 When there is a vacancy the National Executive Committee selects a provisional replacement, subject to approval at the subsequent party conference.

-The post is currently held by David Evans, following Jennie Formby's resignation on 4 May 2020.
-He was formally confirmed in his role by a card vote at the 2021 Labour Conference on 25th September 2021.
+Hollie Ridley currently holds the post.

 Party structure

 The General Secretary heads a staff of around 200 in their two head offices, one in London (formerly Southside, until October 2022) and Labour Central in Newcastle upon Tyne, and in the many local offices around the country.
-The Scottish and Welsh Labour Parties are headed by their own general secretaries, de facto subordinate to the national general secretary.
+The Scottish and Welsh Labour Parties are headed by their general secretaries, de facto subordinate to the national general secretary.

-The General Secretary is responsible for employing staff; campaign and media strategies; running the party's organisational, constitutional and policy committees; organising the Party Conference; liaison with the Socialist International and Party of European Socialists; ensuring legal and constitutional propriety; preparing literature.
+The General Secretary is responsible for employing staff, developing campaign and media strategies, running the party's organisational, constitutional, and policy committees, organising the Party Conference, liaising with the Socialist International and Party of European Socialists, ensuring legal and constitutional propriety, and preparing literature.

 The General Secretary also acts as the Registered Treasurer under the Political Parties, Elections and Referendums Act 2000, responsible for preparing accurate financial statements.

 As the Labour Party is an unincorporated association without a separate legal personality, the General Secretary represents the party on behalf of the other members of the Labour Party in any legal matters or actions.

 History

 The post of Party Secretary was created in 1900 at the birth of the Labour Party.
 The first holder of that position was Ramsay MacDonald, later Prime Minister.
-In these early years, the post was a very important one, effectively leading the party outside Parliament.
-MacDonald and his successor, Arthur Henderson, were both Members of Parliament and for a period were both Chairmen of the Parliamentary Labour Party whilst Party Secretary.
+In these early years, the post was very important, effectively leading the party outside Parliament.
+MacDonald and his successor, Arthur Henderson, were both Members of Parliament and, for a period, were both Chairmen of the Parliamentary Labour Party] while Party Secretary.

 Upon Henderson's retirement in 1934, after the 1931 debacle which had seen MacDonald expelled from the party, it was decided that the position should be separated from the parliamentary party, and power should not be concentrated in the hands of one person.
 Therefore, Henderson's successor would not be allowed to become a Member of Parliament.
 This ruled out the strongest contender, Herbert Morrison, and others with parliamentary ambitions.
 Finally, Jimmy Middleton, assistant secretary since 1903, was chosen.
 He was a quiet-spoken man and the job lost much of its previous importance.
 However, the National Executive Committee grew in influence.

 During World War II, Morgan Phillips became General Secretary and went on to oversee two general election victories.
 A Welshman, he had been a miner but was instrumental in widening Labour's appeal to the middle classes.
 He also built a professional Party, with key employees working on policy development and electoral organisation.